-- May to July 2023: AEMO engaged with all NSPs to assist in completing risk assessments and identifying the priority risks. - July to August 2023: Draft 2024 GPSRR approach paper provided to all NSPs and Jurisdictional System Security Coordinators (JSSCs) for review. - August 2023: 2024 GPSRR approach paper published for industry consultation. - September 2023: Industry briefing session on the 2024 GPSRR approach paper. - November 2023: Final 2024 GPSRR approach paper. published together with written submissions and consultation report.. - April 2024: Presentation of priority risk studies results to all NSPs for their feedback. - May 2024: Draft of this report shared with NSPs and JSSCs for their feedback.
+- May to July 2023: AEMO engaged with all NSPs to assist in completing risk assessments and identifying the priority risks. - July to August 2023: Draft 2024 GPSRR Approach Paper provided to all NSPs and Jurisdictional System Security Coordinators (JSSCs) for review. - August 2023: 2024 GPSRR Approach Paper published for industry consultation. - September 2023: Industry briefing session on the 2024 GPSRR Approach Paper. - November 2023: Final 2024 GPSRR Approach Paper18 published together with written submissions and consultation report19. - April 2024: Presentation of priority risk studies results to all NSPs for their feedback. - May 2024: Draft of this report shared with NSPs and JSSCs for their feedback. - June 2024: Draft report published to allow for stakeholder feedback and submissions20. - June 2024: Industry question and answer session on the draft report. - July 2024: Publication of the final 2024 GPSRR report.